sac23nht/Air-Quality-Analysis-and-Visualization-Report/README.md

 ### Dashboards:
 ### Dashboard 1 for Analying and  Visualising Air Quality of Switzerland:
 - ![Grafana Dashboard 1](Dashboard1.jpg)

+### Dashboard 2 for Comparing and  Visualising of Air Quality between Switzerland and Germany:
 - ![Grafana Dashboard 2](Dashboard2.jpg)

 ## Air Quality Parameters